americocunhajr/EPIDEMIC/paper/paper.md

 includes the files *main_X.m* and *rhs_X.m*.
 The \"X\" in the name represents the compartmental model (SIR, SEIR, SIRG, SEIRD, and SEIAHRD).
 The file *main* defines the parameters and calculates the reproduction numbers and plots the results of the time series.
-The file *rhs* defines the ODE system used by the main file.
-In the trends module there is the file *epidemic_trends.m*, which is the main file to generate graphs on the numbers of cases and deaths by epidemic in the countries of interest.
-And in the forecasts module there is the file *epidemic_forecasts.m*, which is the main file to generate the forecast graphs of accumulated cases and accumulated deaths from an epidemic.
+The File *rhs* defines the ODE system used by the main file.
+In the trends module, there is the file *epidemic_trends.m*, which is the main file to generate graphs on the numbers of cases and deaths by epidemic in the countries of interest.
+And in the forecasts module, there is the file *epidemic_forecasts.m*, which is the main file to generate the forecast graphs of accumulated cases and accumulated deaths from an epidemic.